liquiddesign/storm/README.md

 ## FEATURES
 - works great with Nette and others framework, even standalone
-- cleaner, smarter code, that is more understandable and extendable
+- clean, smarter code, that is more understandable and extendable
 - keep your database model organized and easy to extend and reusable
 - ORM optimizations, DI pattern, and "autojoin" feature
 - prepare for localized web applications